microsoft/pxt-skillmap-sample/tutorials/interface/activity1.md

 ```
 <hr/>
 **Try:** Find an ``||controller:on [A] button pressed ||`` container
 block and drag it into the workspace.
-You can add to it in the next step.
+You will add to it in the next step.

 #### ~ tutorialhint